voidfiles/ci-presentation/presentation.md

 ---

-# A continuous process can help us unlock the power of our people.
+# A continuous process can unlock the power of our people

-<div class="notes">The good news is that a continuous process can help us unlock the power of our people.</div>
+<div class="notes">The good news is that a continuous process can unlock the power of our people.</div>

 ---

-# A continuous process is just a small part of the overall plan
+# A continuous process is a small part of the overall plan

 <div class="notes">But the bad news is that a continuous process is a small part of the over all plan.</div>

 ---

-# Tools empower our people
+# Tools empower people

-<div class="notes">We must recognize that tools empower our people to execute the vision, and that our people should be at the center of this discussion.</div>
+<div class="notes">We must recognize that tools empower people to execute the vision, and our people should be at the center of this discussion.</div>

 ---

-# What about the tools, tho
+# What about the tools

 <div class="notes">Right now you might be saying, what about the tools though, so here is my crib notes.
 If anyone wants to talk more in detail I am more then willing to, I could geek out on this stuff all day.
 </div>